 To lead systemic transformation in Tanzania, East Africa, and beyond, by cultivating generations of female leaders.

-The Stacey Sauerberg Women’s Leadership Initiative is an integral component of the Doctor John Chacha Secondary School and Institute of Leadership.
+The Stacey Sauerberg Women’s Leadership Initiative is an integral component of the Dr. John Chacha Secondary School and Institute of Leadership.
 It emphasizes the potential of women in the City of Hope and the surrounding communities, establishing a message of hope and positivity.

 Our mission is to address critical issues facing women, starting in the local community and expanding outward in Tanzania, Africa, and beyond.
 These challenges include limited access to health care, harmful cultural practices like female genital mutilation and the forced marriage of young girls, violence, limited participation in political and public life, pervasive gender inequality and systems that perpetuate female discrimination.